Ivan1248/vidlu/README.md

 `get_prepared_data` accepts a string containing the names of the datasets (with subset names) and code of an arbitrary transformations applied to them (using `Dataset`'s methods, `vidlu.data.utils.dataset_ops`, `vidlu.transforms`, `torchvision.transforms`...).
 It also requires `datasets_dir` and `cache_dir`, which represent paths to root directories for datasets and cache.
 It returns a sequence of `Dataset` instances with the transformations applied.
 The returned `Dataset` instances also convert images and labels to PyTorch `Tensor` instances.
 They also scale images to range [0..1] and transpose them to the CHW format.

 `get_model` (among other arguments) accepts a string containing the name of the model and a list of arguments.
 The list of arguments is separated by a comma from the model name.
 The model name should be either (1) a symbol from `vidlu.models`, (2) a symbol reachable through module located in paths listed in the `VIDLU_EXTENSIONS` environment variable, (3) a Pytorch Hub identifier that can be given to `torch.hub.load`.
 The list of arguments can contain argument trees constructed by nesting calls to the `ArgTree` constructor (`t` is a short alias), or other appropriate `UpdaTree` classes.
 Some other arguments that `get_model` accepts are `input_adapter_str` (a string defining input pre-processing), `prep_dataset` (prepared dataset used for getting possible problem-specific information and inputs for model initialization) and `device`.

 `get_trainer` accepts a string representing an argument list for the `TrainingConfig` constructor and a model.
 Keyword arguments can be defined as trees (appropriate instances of `UpdaTree` from `vidlu.utils.func`) that are used to update (without mutation) `TrainingConfig` elements and objects within.

+Custom modules can be made available in string expressions using [extensions](#extensions).

 ### Training configurations